methodphoto/themincricketclub/2009/britwell-salome.md

 game: Britwell Salome v The Min
 location: Britwell Salome
 date: 25/04/2005
 report: The Min batted first and made 235 for 6 wkts.
-Britwell Salome replied with 189 for 3 wkts
+Britwell Salome replied with 189 all out
-result: Match Drawn
+result: The Min won by 46 runs
 next: ockley
 parent: 2009 Fixtures
 ---